-With sand-covered tombs, austere pyramids and towering Pharaonic temples, Egypt brings out the explorer in all of us.
+With sand-covered tombs, austere pyramids and towering Pharaonic temples, Egypt brings out the student in all of us.
 Visit the Valley of the Kings in Luxor, where Tutankhamun’s tomb was unearthed, and see the glittering finds in the Egyptian Museum in Cairo.
-Hop off a Nile boat to visit a waterside temple, or trek into the desert to find the traces of Roman trading outposts.
-You never know – your donkey might stumble across yet another find, just as many previous discoveries were made.
+Hop off a Nile boat to visit Dendara, Edfu or one of the other waterside temples, cross Lake Nasser to see Ramses II’s masterpiece at Abu Simbel, or trek into the desert to find the traces of Roman trading outposts.
+You never know – your donkey might stumble across yet another find, for that is the way many previous discoveries were made.

-Egypt once ruled an empire from al- Qahira – Cairo, the City Victorious.
-The metropolis is packed with soaring minarets, and medieval schools and mosques, some of the greatest architecture of medieval Islam.
+Egypt once ruled an empire from Al Qahira – Cairo, the City Victorious.
+The metropolis is packed with soaring minarets and medieval schools and mosques, some of the greatest architecture of medieval Islam.
 At the same time, Egypt’s native Christians, the Copts, have carried on their traditions that in many respects – such as the church’s liturgical language and the traditional calendar – link back to the time of the pharaohs.
-Tap into the history in remote monasteries and ancient churches.
+Tap into the history in Cairo's early churches and in remote desert monasteries.